mazure21/Kellanova/INSTALL.md

     These jupyter notebook files will always end with a file type of ".ipynb" (Will include the name for this file later.)

-4. With the main .ipynb file open in jupyter, we now need to install the necessary libraries to run the provided notebook.
+5. With the main.ipynb file open in jupyter, we now need to install the necessary python libraries to run the provided notebook.

     Go back to the original page that opened up jupyter hub.
 This should be the page with the files and directories on it, and NOT the tab with the main file opened.